 If you know what defines a marketing qualified lead, you’ll have a clear path to success with how to move leads through the funnel.

-If you say an MQL is someone who has performed XYZ on your site (give an example) and meets a certain criteria (give an example, demographics, industry, etc), you’ll be able to funnel your marketing to those conversion points for prioritization.
+If you say an MQL is someone who has performed XYZ on your site and meets a certain criteria (demographics, industry, etc), you’ll be able to funnel your marketing to those conversion points for prioritization.

 This identification will help a company’s sales process to truly focus on an accurate target market.

 It should also inform and impact the marketing strategy.

 Consider building a starter package rather than the core product you offer to get people in the door.

 It’s way more cost effective to up-sell to current customers than to try to acquire new customers.

 Sell your hardest products to current customers only.

 Don’t stop the sales cycle after the sale is made.